Posted on 1 Comment

 The birds are beginning to sing us awake in the mornings, the snow is melting in some parts of the world, and the days are getting longer with more sunshine for us to enjoy.
-With this time comes one of the two most potent and important sacred times to the year and holidays; the Spring Equinox which is celebrated with many different holidays and traditions like Ostara.
-This time is ripe with fertile energy all about growth, rebirth, planting seeds for harvest, and duality.
-Let’s take a look in this blogpost at the history of this time of year, the many energies you can connect with, the themes, deities that have sacred times during this holiday and the many different ways you can connect to and work with the Spring Equinox and Ostara.
+With this time comes one of the two most potent and important sacred times of the year and holidays; the Spring Equinox which is celebrated with many different holidays and traditions like Ostara.
+This time is ripe with fertile energy all about growth, rebirth, planting seeds for harvest in the fall, and duality.
+Let’s take a look in this blogpost at the history of this time of year, the many energies you can connect with, the themes, and so so much about the Spring Equinox and Ostara.

 What Is The Spring Equinox?